Valuation and parities for exchange options: Valuation Probabilities and Asset Ratios

-holds for all $\iii$, which implies that the processes $S^i$, when denominated in units of the asset $\jii$, become local martingales on $\basisqj$ and the stochastic interval $\dbraco{0, \zeta}$.
-The behavior of asset-price ratios in a general setting is taken up in Subsection \ref{subsec: ratios} below.
+The latter implies that the processes $S^i$, when denominated in units of the asset $\jii$, become local martingales on $\basisqj$ on each of the stochastic intervals $\dbra{0, \zeta_n}$ for $\nin$.
+It then follows in a straightforward way by use of Fatou's lemma that $\pare{S^i / S^j} \indic_{\set{S^j > 0}}$ is a nonnegative supermartingale on $\basisqj$ for all $\iii$.
+The behaviour of asset-price ratios in a general setting is taken up in Subsection \ref{subsec: ratios} below.